rafluq/firos/doc/user/api.md

 # API

-FIROS has several REST entry points that are used for connecting with the context broker or getting data from FIROS.
+FIROS has several REST entry points that can be used to get or post data from/to FIROS.

 You can find the old FIROS API [here](http://docs.FIROS.apiary.io/#) (OLD)